 A Close View of Termites

-As a descendant of the extremely versatile cockroaches of old, it’s no wonder that the termites of today are so resilient.
+Before termite control started, termites began as a descendant of the extremely versatile cockroaches of old; it’s no wonder that these critters are so resilient today.
 A testament to their longevity and resilience is that they have been around for millions of years, which meant that they were around during the time of dinosaurs.
 Today, they are present and thriving on every continent on Earth except for Antarctica; it is not rare to see a place wherein termites are present.

 In biological terms, termites belong to the phylum Arthropoda, class Insecta, and order Isoptera.
 Three of the most common termites that invade houses and other structures are the Pacific dampwood termites, the Southeastern drywood termites, and the Eastern subterranean termites.